Curare: Plant sources

 Some plants in the family Aristolochiaceae have also been reported as sources.

 Alkaloids with curare-like activity are present in plants of the fabaceous genus Erythrina.

 Toxicity

-The toxicity of curare alkaloids in humans has not been established.
-Administration must be parenterally, as gastro-intestinal absorption is ineffective.
+Administration must be parenteral, as gastro-intestinal absorption is ineffective.
+The toxicity of curare alkaloids in humans has not been systematically established, but it is considered highly toxic and slow-acting, with a lowest reported lethal dose of 375 μg/kg (unknown route of administration).

+For animals, the median lethal dose of tubocurarine is: